 We want our Cube to render the local camera stream as a texture, so we need to add

 VideoSurface.cs as a component of our Cube.
-Let’s add a Cylinder Game Object, first we need to move it up so its not hidden by the Cube.
-Next we’ll give the Cylinder a unique scale and making sure to add the
+Let’s add a Cylinder Game Object.
+First, we need to move it up so it’s not hidden by the Cube.
+Next we’ll give the Cylinder a unique scale, making sure to add the

 VideoSurface.cs as a component.

-Lastly we are going to add a Canvas to the scene, this will allow us to also add in our 2D button to leave the chat, we’ll call it LeaveButton (very original) and give it a proper label.
-While we’re at it, let’s add a text box, name it VersionText; we can use it later to give us a visual confirmation things are working.
+Lastly we are going to add a Canvas to the scene.
+This will allow us to also add in our 2D button to leave the chat.
+We’ll call it LeaveButton (very original) and give it a proper label.
+While we’re at it, let’s add a text box and name it VersionText; we can use it later to give us a visual confirmation that things are working.
 Let’s place the VersionText in the upper right hand corner to keep it out of the way and set the color to white to make it easier to see.

 Handle Button Taps

 During the process of setting up our scenes we created two buttons (JoinButton and LeaveButton), so now we need to create a script that will connect some actions to those buttons.

 Start by creating a new C# Script in our assets.
 Name it